-Hi friends, a quick update about some changes to our advisory service.
+Hi friends, a quick update regarding changes to our advisory service.

-You may or may (or may not) be aware that we offer a unique advisory service, one of just a handful of businesses like ours doing so.
-Through this service, and a genuine desire to assist hi-fi lovers, we’ve helped people around the world diagnose faults, improve their systems, purchase end-game hi-fi equipment and more.
+You may or may (or may not) be aware that we offer an advisory service, one of just a handful of businesses like ours doing so.
+Through this service, and a desire to assist hi-fi lovers, we’ve helped people around the world diagnose faults, improve their systems, purchase end-game hi-fi equipment and more.

 We currently offer two levels of service:

 - Brief advice, previously accessible via small donations